mauricelanghinrichs/memocell/docs/theory.rst

 the property of memorylessness, meaning
 :math:`p(\tau > t + s | \tau > s) = p(\tau > t)`.
 This is also why stochastic
-processes that fulfil the Markov property of memorylessness are characterised by exponential waiting times for all their transition events.
-Markov jump processes with exponential waiting times allow powerful analytical access (will be used and shown).
+processes that fulfil the Markov property of memorylessness are characterised by exponential waiting times for their single transition events.
+Markov jump processes with exponential waiting times allow powerful analytical access [#cinlar]_.
 However, the exponential waiting time distribution in itself is often not a good assumption for biological transitions.
 Applied to cell division, one would assume that the next division event is most likely to occur immediately after the previous division (the mode is at 0); contradicting